Skip to content

 )

-# Once imported, we only need to instantiate the check's class
+# Once imported, instantiate the check’s class.

 check = iam_password_policy_uppercase()

-# against the IAM client we've set up.
+# against the set up IAM client.

 result = check.execute()